-Discipline: No removals to DAEP/JJAEP during the current school year.
+No removals to DAEP/JJAEP during the current school year.

-Fines/Fees: No outstanding fines or fees.
+No outstanding fines or fees.

-Grades: Must have a semester average of 80 or above for the spring semester in the course eligible for exemption.
+Must have a semester average of 80 or above for the spring semester in the course eligible for exemption.

-State Testing: Must have met minimum standard on the EOC exam for the course eligible for exemption exemptions.
+Must have met minimum standard on the EOC exam for the course eligible for exemption (US History).
+State Testing: Eligible for 4 exemptions in core courses only.
+(Math, Science, ELA, and Social Studies) Exemptions:

-(US History).

-Exemptions: Eligible for 4 exemptions in core courses only.
-(Math, Science, ELA, and Social Studies) Test Days: Students must attend class, or all required activities during exam exemptions to receive purposes.
+Students must attend class, or all required activities during exam exemptions to receive exemptions.
+Test Days: